 In June 2008 Berwickshire Wheels was awarded the Queens Golden Jubilee Award for Voluntary Service.
 In December 2008 the service received the Scottish Transport “Dedication to Access for All” Award.
 In 2009 the National Transport Awards Highly Commended the service for its “Dedication to Access for All” Award.
 Berwickshire Wheels continues to provide a valued service, constantly updating its fleet of vehicles to ensure optimum service provision.
 It continues to receive wide praise within the region and with Scottish Government for the work it carries out within Berwickshire.

-Berwickshire Wheels operates six vehicles of varying size, with four based in Duns, one in Coldstream and one in Eyemouth.
+Berwickshire Wheels operates seven vehicles of varying size, with five based in Duns, one in Coldstream and one in Eyemouth.
 Five of the vehicles are adapted to carry wheelchair users but all are easily accessible for those with mobility difficulties.
-The maximum capacity of any of the vehicles is nine passengers plus the driver.
+The maximum capacity of any of the vehicles is sixteen passengers plus the driver.
 Berwickshire residents wishing to use the service must first register with Berwickshire Wheels.

 If you would like to register for the service please either download and fill in the registration form below and email or post to Allister Hart, the Wheels Service Development Officer, or contact him direct by phone.